BabaYagaMusic.com » Encyclopedic Dictionary » Starving Artist Cafe »

 4. Pour the sauce over the cereal and stir carefully with a flat edge spatula.
 You are seasoning the cereal first because it is the blandest ingredient.
 It will suck up the sauce but leave plenty for the other ingredients.

-5. Add 4-5 c crackers, a cup of peanuts, and 5 cups of pretzels.
+5. Add 4-5 c crackers, a cup of peanuts, and 4-5 cups of pretzels.
 Stir carefully with the flat-edge spatula.
 You are using a flat-edge spatula rather than a spoon because the spatula will make much better contact with the bottom of the pan, where the sauce tends to congregate and cook in clumps if not stirred in carefully.
 If you have no clumps, you will not be tempted to eat them and burn holes in your tongue.

-7. At the 30-minute mark, put a stick (1/4 c) of butter in an oven-proof dish and put the dish into the oven next to the pot.
+7. At the last stir, put a stick (1/4 c) of butter in an oven-proof dish and put the dish into the oven next to the pot.
 If your oven is like my oven, this will be the right amount of time to thoroughly melt the butter without browning it.
 When this batch is done, your melted butter for the next batch of sauce will be ready to hand.
 You will save time and your melted butter will be perfect.

 Addendums